7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 Also enjoy paddling about the mangroves in a kayak and getting lost in a book while swinging in the hammock on your deck.

-A boat excursion to Starfish Beach is also included in the rates.
+To top it off, a boat excursion to Starfish Beach is included in the rates too.

-Isla Colon, a 20-minute boat ride from Bocas town.
+- Location: Isla Colon, a 20-minute boat ride from Bocas Town.

-Read our full review of Punta Caracol Acqua Lodge
+- Discover more: Read our full review of Punta Caracol Acqua Lodge.

 3) Island Plantation Resort

-Charming Bali-style digs, a garden pool, romantic restaurant and a beautiful beach all make this one of the most stylish places to stay on Bocas.
+Charming Bali-style digs, a garden pool, romantic restaurant and a beautiful beach all make this one of the most stylish places to stay in Bocas del Toro.

 Play